 We’ve worked with many bullied kids, and with just as many who did the bullying.
 They were often the same person.
-As part of National Bullying Prevention Awareness Month, we’re continuing a series of reflections and tips that we’ve found helpful in parents’ efforts to curb bullying in their homes and in the world around them.
+During National Bullying Prevention Awareness Month, we wrote a series of reflections and tips that we’ve found helpful in parents’ efforts to curb bullying in their homes and in the world around them.
 We think they will help kids and adults year round!

 What if we viewed bullying the way Jesus the Christ viewed the aggressive pursuits of Saul the Pharisee?
 In the story, Jesus’ followers have been viciously ‘bullied’ by Saul.
 But instead of going after him with the penal code, Jesus is moved by love to go to Saul – with compassion and vision.
 Jesus recruits Saul to use his talents for good, for the proclaiming of the Gospel Saul had so vehemently bullied.
 Saul was so impacted by Jesus’ approach to the bullying that he changed his name to Paul, and became a zealot of Grace.
 Paul never bullied God’s son again!